akashkadam346/Fraudulent-Transactions-Prediction/README.md

 # CONCLUSION
 Good prediction results can be achieved with imbalanced datasets as well as with balanced ones.
 Decision Tree Classifier, Random Forest Classifier, XG Boost, Light GBM classifier, Ada Boost, and Bagging Classifier gave us the best results being able to detect more than 99.50% fraud transactions and at the same time not classifying some of non-fraud transactions as fraud.
 There is no perfect model It is up to the company and its objectives to decide which approach is the best in each particular situation.

-# GITHUB PROFILE LINK OF GROUP MEMBERS

-# THANK YOU